CLICK A NAME below to learn more about our team…

 He was voted the NACA Comedy Entertainer of the Year for his performances at nearly 2,000 college campuses across the country in the late 80’s and early 90’s, followed by featured spots on many top Branson theatre productions including the Glen Campbell Goodtime Show, the Eddie Rabbitt Show, The Osmond Family Theater, The Tony Orlando Show, Jimmy Osmond’s American Jukebox Show, and also at his own Hamner Barber Variety Show and theatre for 10 years.
 Over the years, Jim’s comedy has been featured on many national television networks including A&E, CBS, FOX, ABC, TNN and RFD-TV, with his favorite appearance being on the Late Show with David Letterman.

 Jim also has extensive background in multimedia production and marketing, having earned his BA degree from the University of Minnesota as well as an Associate’s Degree from the Art Institute of Philadelphia.
 He has personally developed marketing and advertising campaigns for many Branson area businesses.
 Jim has served on many non-profit boards including 6 years for the Branson Lakes Area Chamber of Commerce.
-In January 2018, Jim will complete fourth and final year of the US Chamber of Commerce’s Institute of Organizational Management to earn his IOM accreditation.
+In January 2018, Jim earned his IOM accreditation from the US Chamber of Commerce’s Institute of Organization Management.

 Lisa Murphy - President